Abhiram-47/blockhouse_assignment/README.md

 # Problem 2
 We can thus formulate the problem of finding $x_i$'s as LP problem and can use any LP solver to compute them </br>
 find more in `q2.pdf`

+# NOTE
+You need to add the market data in the folder named `DATA/`.
+Since it's too large, I didn't add it